jbsimple/simple-patches/readme.md

   - Adjusted some of the heading labels to make them shorter, better for width (In Stock and Stock Available).
 - Added a refresh check to clock in tasks, every minute it checks and applies the clock-in task if it has changed.
 - Change to UI-block loading wheel so it appears at the top of the div instead of the middle, and made it larger, so you can see that it is actually loading and not just sitting there.
-- When clocked into the pictures task, there is an activity buster to prevent the logout.
-This also means when clocked into pictures you're sendign user activity that you're active the whole time, so remember to clock out!
+- When clocked into the pictures task, there is an activity buster to prevent the logout, always sending system activity useage.

 #### Product and Item Page Patches:
 - CSS fix for layout of cards.